 Not only is the number of trucks which are currently on the roads high, but the already crowded roadways are projected to grow even more congested.
 According to the above agencies, drivers can expect to share the road with more and more trucks as time goes by.

 One of the busiest trucking routes in Texas is U.S. Highway 287.
 This south-to-north highway enters into Texas near Kerrick.
 Many thousands of trucks enter the state through this highway each day.
 As they make their way south, the 18 wheelers roll through and by many major cities, including Vernon, Wichita Falls, Forth Worth, Grapevine, and Arlington.
 They eventually end their trip on the south end of the highway in Port Arthur.

-High Truck Traffic Rates Can Mean High Crash Rates
+High Truck Traffic Rates Can Mean High Accident Rates

 It stands to reason that when the volume of traffic increases on any given roadway, the volume of crashes will also increase.
 When traffic includes a high number of semi-trucks, the increase in crashes can mean more serious injuries and deaths on the highways streaming in and out of the Grapevine/Fort Worth area.

 Have You Been Injured In A Texas Truck Accident?

 If you've been injured in a truck accident you need to speak with an experienced truck accident injury attorney as soon as possible.
 Please contact us online or call our Colleyville office directly at 817.380.4888 to schedule your free consultation.